 Moreover, there is always the possibility of regulatory bodies intervening in the DeFi economy.
 Given the spread of the cryptocurrency market and Bitcoin’s contribution to it, it would be almost impossible to enforce a blanket ban on trading BTC.
 But, authorities can seize domains that are centralized.
 Therefore, it is always an intelligent choice to tread carefully and cautiously in the market during a bull run.
 There are other ways to put idle crypto holdings to good use and earn sound returns.
 There are several crypto lending platforms that keep Bitcoin or Ethereum as collateral and issue crypto loans at a very low rate.

 CoinRabbit – A Top Crypto Lending Platform

 Coinrabbit is one of the top crypto lending platforms which can arrange for instant cryptocurrency loans without any credit checks or registration.
 There is no restriction on the amount one can borrow and it starts from as low as 30 USDT.
-Cryptocurrency lending in Coinrabbit carries a very low-interest rate of 5% APR for an unlimited term.
+Cryptocurrency lending in Coinrabbit carries an interest rate of 14% APR for an unlimited term.
 The platform also does not charge monthly interests and the borrower can pay all his interest at the time of repayment.

 Always be on the lookout for avenues like Coinrabbit which puts your holdings to efficient use.
 Rushing to make gains from a super bullish market may often prove counterproductive.